BGI2016/PSSMHCpan/README.md

 ./PSSMHCpan

-The software must run under this software directory.
+The software must be run under this software directory.
 # Run the example
 cd ./PSSMHCpan-1.0